liuliquan/marklogic-hive-poc/README.md

-**TIP**: after this step, the kafka container is useless now, you can stop them to save cpu/memory resources:
+**TIP**: after this step, the kafka container is useless now, you can stop it to save cpu/memory resources:

 ```bash
 docker stop kafka.local